Need to Know: Where Do Snakes Go in the Winter?

 While we are busy ogling colorful foliage in the fall, snakes are busy looking for winter shelters and fattening themselves up before hibernation.

-If you felt like you saw more snakes the last month or two, that’s because snakes have been working on overdrive in search of food and winter burrows.
+If you felt like you saw more snakes in early fall, that’s because snakes have been working on overdrive in search of food sources and winter burrows.

 In winter, their body temperatures are too low to digest food.
 They do not eat during brumation and must increase their body fat ahead of the dormant season.

-As winter nears, metabolic activity drops significantly.
-Snakes consume little energy and will go for extended periods of time without sustenance.
+As winter nears, their metabolic rate drops significantly.
+Snakes consume little energy and will go for a long time without sustenance.

 What Do Snakes Eat in the Winter?